ericmikkelsen/D-D-characters/saga/characters/Dozer-springwelder.md

 Starts with everyone knowing each other

-Jason: is a half centaur
+**Auryst Pryth by Jason**
 Jason does not run the establishment, but he's here all the time, checking email

 Knows right from wrong, but not up from down.
 Dreamer, monk etc

-Moxy by Julie
+**Moxy by Julie**
 Grew up in the town, orphaned from a young age, as a street urchin, started robbing pockets. got into the thieves guild (the lifters), been earning ever since

-Cutter by Sean
+**Cutter by Sean**
 Joined a guild, social skills are so poor that he doesn't have a good shot at increasing in rank.
 He doesn't have friends.

-Untitled and Moxy are both part of the same guild.
+Cutter and Moxy are both part of the same guild.

-There are 2 sides to the guild, being violent and being theives.
-Less violent is the lifters and the more violent is the smashers.
+There are 2 sides to the guild, being violent and being thieves.
+Less violent is the lifters and the more violent is the smashers.i

+A wolf walks in, followed by it's human, **Dozer Springwelder** (by Eric).

+Auryst makes a glance at Beth the Barmaid, both considering the wolf.

+A person with the uniform of the castle, walks in and stabs Auryst's friend twice.